 Steve Morse is a guitarist renowned for his intricate compositions, innovative techniques, and versatility across musical genres.
 Having started playing guitar around the age of 11, he later on attended University of Miami's School of Music, where he studied classical guitar and jazz.
 A "guitarist's guitarist", he was voted "Best Overall Guitarist" in the Guitar Player Readers Poll for five consecutive years, before being removed from eligibility to open the award to other musicians, and being inducted into their Gallery of Greats.
 His work has received seven Grammy award nominations, and he has appeared on over 200 albums.

-Steve plays a series of signature guitars designed with Ernie Ball Music Man, outfitted with his signature DiMarzio pickups, and ENGL amplifiers all of which contribute to his ubiquitous guitar sound, heard throughout 2016 and 2017 as Deep Purple and his other bands tour throughout the world on all five continents.
+Steve plays a series of signature guitars designed with Ernie Ball Music Man, outfitted with his signature DiMarzio pickups, and ENGL amplifiers, all of which contribute to his ubiquitous guitar sound, heard throughout 2017 and 2018 as Deep Purple and his other bands tour around the world.